sagemathinc/cocalc/notes/final_push.md

 - [ ] (1:00?) snap: optimization idea -- can index projects in parallel
 - [ ] (1:00?) ui: if ping time hasn't been updated in a certain amount of time, replace by "..." (?)
 - [ ] (1:00?)
 UI: renaming a long filename doesn't work.
-- [ ] (1:30?) share: enable a simple minimal version of project sharing for now -- a box in project settings where email address of other user can be entered.
 - [ ] (1:00?) interact bug -- this doesn't output matrix first time:
     @interact
     def f(a = input_grid(2,2,[[1,2],[3,4]])):